AdityaDabrase/DSPortfolioProjects/Logistic Regression Project/readme.md

 ## [Logistic Regression](https://github.com/AdityaDabrase/DSPortfolioProjects/blob/main/DS-ML/LR/Logistic%20Regression%20Project.ipynb)

-We used logistic regression to build a predictive model.
+Used logistic regression to build a predictive model.
 Here are the steps:

 1. **Data Splitting:** Train-test split with a 33% test size
 2. **Model Training:** Logistic regression model fitted on the training set